awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 **Note**
 The Amazon S3 bucket and the Amazon Aurora MySQL DB cluster must be in the same region\.

 Aurora MySQL doesn't restore everything from your database\.
-You should save the database schema and values for the following items from your source MySQL or MariaDB database and add them to your restored Aurora MySQL DB cluster after it has been created\.
+You should save the database schema and values for the following items from your source MySQL database and add them to your restored Aurora MySQL DB cluster after it has been created\.

 + User accounts